 The main Cherry Lake is best approached with some thought as it is not an easy water.
 Treat it, and it’s Carp, with respect and you should do well.
 If in doubt ask Dave or Mike for some advice and they will be very pleased to do all they can to help.

-Both lakes are not pressurised and as a result the Carp are aware of bank side noise and excessive amounts of casting.
+None of our lakes are pressurised and as a result the Carp are aware of bank side noise and excessive amounts of casting.
 The Carp can be quick to move to quieter areas, so never be afraid to give these areas a go.
 This includes the banks along either side of the Lodges which are frequently over-looked.

 To date heavy and regular use of spods have been counter- productive.
 This has not been the case where anglers have in the right conditions baited quite heavily by firing out a good bed of boilies.
 Indeed when the carp are ‘having it’ the fish respond well to heavy and regular feeding.

 Generally anglers under feed on Cherry Lake.
 300+ large Carp can get through a lot of bait once they start feeding.
 If you feel conditions are right it is worth baiting heavily in at least one area of your swim and keep the bait going in during your stay.
 It also often pays ‘to rest’ these baited areas for a while to give the Carp a chance to get on them.